Developing a Gestational Diabetes App Like Malama Health: Features & Case Study

 The Challenge

-Gestational diabetes affects many pregnant women worldwide, and can lead to severe complications.
+Gestational diabetes affects many pregnant women worldwide and can lead to severe complications.

-Traditional management methods often rely on diet and exercise alone, highlighting the need for more personalized and effective solutions.
+Traditional management methods often rely on diet and exercise alone, which is not a sufficient solution.

 Solution Development